creditkarma/thrift-server/packages/thrift-client/README.md

 }
 ```

 The `handler` function receives as its arguments the `IThriftRequest` object and the next `RequestHandler` in the chain.
 When you are done applying your filter you `return` the call to `next`.
-When calling `next` you can optionally pass along a modified Thrift data `Buffer` or new options to apply to the request. `Options` is almost always going to be `CoreOptions` for the underlying request library.
+When calling `next` you can optionally pass along a modified Thrift data `Buffer` or new options to apply to the request. `Options` is almost always going to be `RequestOptions` for the underlying got library.

 #### IThriftRequest